bjankord/CSS-Coding-Standards/README.md

     .btn--primary {...}

 ## Additional recommendations
-* Avoid using IDs.
+* Avoid using IDs for styling.
+IDs can be used for anchor links, though do not use them for styling.
 The specifity they add can be difficult work with.
 * If you are minifing your CSS, include a link in a comment to view the unminified CSS.